For Students, Faculty and Staff who are Fully Vaccinated

 - Guests are limited.

 - The number of move-in days prior to the start of each semester has been extended to limit congestion and follow physical distancing guidelines.

-> - Regular cleaning and disinfecting of community spaces, high-traffic areas and public restrooms within residential communities occurs Monday through Friday.
+- Community spaces, high-traffic areas and public restrooms within residential communities are cleaned and disinfected regularly.

-> - Students are required to wear face coverings in common areas within residential communities.
+- Students are required to wear face coverings in common areas within residential communities.